 Visualizing Water That Is Higher Than Land

-This picture is taken close to my home and demonstrates how water can be above the land.
+This picture is taken close to my home and demonstrates water above the land.
 This picture is taken on top of a drainage canal, looking downwards to the reclaimed land.

 Since water is pumped continuously into the drainage canal, the land below the drainage canal will not be flooded and will stay dry.

 The Netherlands often uses the word “polder model” to refer to our mutual collaboration culture and find a compromise satisfying for everybody.

 This word is derived from the cooperation between polders to keep them all dry because they would flood if one polder was not draining enough.